pfjaeger/prostate_segmentation/README.md

 # nci_isbi2013_segmentation by Paul F. Jaeger
+This project was carried out as part of the recruitment processs for a major AI company.
+The task was to implement a model for
 CG and PZ Prostate segementation on T2-weighted MR images.
+Project time were 7 days.

 This framework is able to train 2D and 3D UNet architectures on this data.
 This framework was written following a 'low-level-code-policy' as far as possible.
 Most files other than exec.py are merely collections of functions to make the code more understandable.
 See the project report for more info: https://drive.google.com/file/d/1WhBnVY1xc7pXJHaq9Y2PyaFW4WUQiZP0/view?usp=sharing